 Shared supported accommodation

 These facilities provide a 24 hour shared care model which includes personal care, nursing, rehabilitation, housekeeping, meals and laundry services.
-We pay the cost of the following, up to an amount agreed between the facility and you.
+We pay the cost of the following, up to an agreed amount:

 - Daily fee

 - Daily accommodation payment (also known as the basic daily fee, daily care fee, daily living expenses)

 - Attendant care for support needs above the level of support provided under the 24-hour shared support.
 This attendant care needs to be approved by the TAC and based on clinical recommendations by a health professional.
 For example, if you need occasional one to one attendant care.

 Under the Transport Accident Act 1986, from 18 months after your discharge from hospital you will be required to pay a daily contribution towards the cost of your daily accommodation payment.
 Your required contribution will be published in the TAC's Benefits Schedule, which is updated every year in July.

 Residential aged care